Torvec/blog/README.md

 # My Blog

+A minimalistic, statically rendered blog about the things I make and how I made them.

 Made with Astro.
-A minimalist and static rendered blog about --insert topics here--

 Under Development